16,272 grads of the Ultimate Military Credit Cards Course already know why

 Who is eligible for the Air Force pilot bonus?

 The PSDM released in MyPers will have specifics of who is eligible.
-Generally, your Active Duty Service Commitment (ADSC) from pilot training needs to expire in or before fiscal year 2022 to be eligible.
+Under the legacy bonus, your ADSC from pilot training needs to expire in or before FY25 to be eligible.

-For example, if you graduated from pilot training (the date you received your wings) 20 Nov 2011, your 10-year initial ADSC for UPT expires Nov 20, 2021.
-You’d be eligible for the FY2022 bonus.
+For example, if you earned your wings (likely end of T-6s now for future year groups) was 20 Nov 2014, your 10-year initial ADSC for UPT expires Nov 20, 2024.
+You’d be eligible for the FY2025 bonus.

 Important Dates to Consider